ResponsiveMenu/Responsive-Menu/readme.txt

 * Complete overhaul of the codebase
 * Increased menu depth to 5
-* Added Spanish Translation - Massive thanks to Andrew @ <a href="http://www.webhostinghub.com">WebHostingHub</a> for this!
+* Added Spanish Translation - Massive thanks to Andrew @ WebHostingHub for this!
 * 'Double Click' menu bug fixed
 * Various bug fixes
 * Added Choice to Auto Expand Parent Links